CommonAccord/Open_Letter/Open_Letter.md

 The project can be contacted at this GitHub site or via any of the participants.

-Examples of our work are on this GitHub repo and at sites such as [commonaccord.org](http://commonaccord.org) and [startup.commonaccord.org](http://startup.commonaccord.org) (note that the entire chain is provided cost-free by hosting companies GitHub and Heroku.
+Examples of our work are on this GitHub repo and at sites such as [commonaccord.org](http://commonaccord.org) and [startup.commonaccord.org](http://startup.commonaccord.org) (Note that the entire chain is provided cost-free by hosting companies GitHub and Heroku.
 The Heroku sites can take up to a half minute to respond the first time if they have not been accessed for a while.)

 Thanks.